11 "Forbidden" Fatty Foods You Should Be Eating

 - You should reduce your intake of solid fats.

 The purpose of this article is to challenge the commonly recommended fat guidelines provided by these government-regulated nutrition organizations.
-At the end of the article you should have additional insight on the importance of saturated fats, trans fats, and cholesterol the so called "off-limits" nutrients.
+At the end of the article, you should have additional insight into the importance of saturated fats, trans fats, and cholesterol, the so-called off-limits nutrients.

-Are Saturated Fats the Enemy?Saturated fat is subgroup of fat that is often solid at room temperature.
-It does not have double bonds between carbon molecules, but is instead bonded with hydrogen molecules.
-According to the American Heart Association, eating foods with saturated fat will increase your cholesterol and as a result increase your risk of heart disease and stroke.
+Are Saturated Fats the Enemy?Saturated fat is the subgroup of fat that is often solid at room temperature.
+It does not have double bonds between carbon molecules but is instead bonded with hydrogen molecules.
+According to the American Heart Association, eating foods with saturated fat will increase your cholesterol and as a result, increase your risk of heart disease and stroke.

 Common sources of unprocessed saturated fat include: